 After the states began their investigation in this case, they partnered with the U.S. Justice Department, the Treasury Department, and the Department of Housing and Urban Development.
 Federal agencies provided the joint state-federal legal team with strong and detailed evidence concerning robo-signing and other servicing abuses.
 The state attorneys general also partnered with state banking commissioners who conducted thorough examinations of mortgage servicers under their jurisdiction.
 The level of cooperation among the states and between the states and federal government was unprecedented, and gave the joint state-federal negotiating team substantial leverage in this extraordinary settlement.

 Q: Will this settlement fix the entire mortgage industry breakdown?

-A: No. This is a mortgage servicing settlement that addresses only a portion of the mortgage lending system.
-However, the settlement’s tough, new mortgage servicing standards will have a widespread impact on future mortgage loan servicing.
+A: No. This is a mortgage servicing settlement that addressed only a portion of the mortgage lending system.
+However, the settlement’s tough, new mortgage servicing standards had a widespread impact on future mortgage loan servicing.

-States and federal agencies that sign onto the agreement are not restricted from investigating and pursuing many other mortgage-related issues, including securities-related cases, criminal cases, and other matters connected to the mortgage crisis.
+States and federal agencies that signed onto the agreement were not restricted from investigating and pursuing many other mortgage-related issues, including securities-related cases, criminal cases, and other matters connected to the mortgage crisis.